ssp964/cosmic-capital/README.md

-CosmicCapital# 🏦 Bank Contract – Flow Testnet
+# Bank Contract – Flow Testnet

 This repository contains a simple **Bank smart contract** written in **Cadence**.
 The contract allows any Flow account to: